Wondering what side dishes to serve with steak to have a true restaurant experience at home?

 15. Mashed Potatoes

-Make your steak dinner a winner with a side of mashed potatoes!
+Make your weeknight dinner a winner with a side of mashed potatoes!

-Juicy steak plus creamy mashed potatoes are a match made in heaven.
+Juicy grilled steak plus creamy mashed potatoes are a match made in heaven.
+Their garlicky flavor is the best way to balance out the richness of steak.

 As a starchy dish, this pairing makes for a hearty dinner.
 It’s perfect for when you’re in the mood to indulge.